ombulabs/blog/_posts/2019-02-28-stripe-connect-part-1.md

 end
 ```

-### Add an endpoint to be redirected after the account setup
+### Step 2: Add an endpoint to be redirected after the account setup

 In the URL for the "Connect with Stripe" button we specified that after the user completes the Stripe account setup, it will [redirect](https://stripe.com/docs/connect/express-accounts#redirected) to `stripe_connect_url`, so let's create that endpoint.